ypriverol/github-paper/REVIEWS.md

    modification' are almost counter-productive -- availability of this level of documentation is not really what users crave.

-> The idea of the manuscript is to show the git/GitHub infrastructure
+> Response: The idea of the manuscript is to show that the git/GitHub infrastructure
-> can help the bioinformatics community and general good
+> can help the bioinformatics community to achieve general good programming
 > practices.
 The problem with information-less documentation is
 > certainly a valid one, but, to some extend independent of its
 > automatic generation (although it might arguably invite developers
 > to write useless documentation for the sake of it).
 We do address
 > more fundamental applications of unit test, stressing out the
 > testing of *logical errors*.
-And while one would want to
+And while one would want to perform
-> scientificly-mineded tests, these are often much more difficult to
+> scientificly-minded tests, these are often much more difficult to
 > conceptualise and implement and, as experience has shown, thorough
 > simple testing can uncover more serious problems.